netneurolab/liu_fc-pyspi/README.md

 ## `data`

 The [data](data/) folder contains data files used for the analyses.
-Due to the size limit, the raw data files are not included in this repository.
-You can download them from the OSF repository [here](https://osf.io/75je2).
+Please download files you need from the OSF repository [here](https://osf.io/75je2) for replication.

 - [data/derivatives](data/derivatives) contains some key variables used in the analyses.
 You probably only need these to run the analysis scripts in the [code](code/) folder.
 - [data/raw](data/raw) contains raw pyspi outputs and some additional data files.